MundoAndino Home : Andes Argentina Guide at MundoAndino

 Club Atletico Boca Juniors

-Club Atletico Boca Juniors is a popular Argentine sports club, best known for its football team.
-Its home base is the neighbourhood of La Boca, in Buenos Aires, and it hosts its home games at the Estadio Alberto J. Armando (La Bombonera).
+Club Atletico Boca Juniors, known simply as Boca Juniors or Boca, is a popular Argentine sports club, best known for its football team.
+Its home base is the neighborhood of La Boca, in Buenos Aires, and their home field is Estadio Alberto J. Armando, better known as La Bombonera.
+Their main rival is River Plate, with whom they contest the Superclasico.

-The club is a permanent fixture in the International Federation of Football History & Statistics Club World Ranking top 30 and has reached the top position of the monthly ranking 6 times (mostly during coach Carlos Bianchi's tenure).
+The club is usually a permanent fixture in the IFFHS Club World Ranking top 25 and has reached the top position of the monthly ranking 6 times (mostly during coach Carlos Bianchi's tenure).
+Boca is currently ranked 55th.

 History